colinrozzi/chat-interface/README.md

    - Updated message structure in type definitions to match the backend format
    - Added proper handling for all message types
    - Added a new handler for the 'messages' message type

+## TypeScript Errors Fixed

+Additional TypeScript type errors were fixed:

+1. Fixed reference to `message.message_type` (changed to `message.type`)
+2. Added proper typings for `messages` property in the `ServerMessage` interface
+3. Created a dedicated `MessagesResponse` interface for the 'messages' message type
+4. Fixed type safety issues by using proper type casting and checking

 ## Build Instructions